Dikeou Superstars – May 2025

 Walter Robinson, Born 1950, USA.
 Candles, 2018, Acrylic on Canvas, 72” x 60”

 In 2006, artist-slash-art critic Walter Robinson wrote “Rocky Mountain High,” an extensive piece for Artnet about the city of Denver’s growing contemporary art scene.
 Flying nearly cross-country from New York to what was still known as a “cow town,” Robinson showed a lot of love and generosity toward the community’s flourishing museums, art districts, and experimental energy.
-In his notes about Dikeou Collection, he stated that the artwork is “pleasantly underground,” and nearly a decade later Walter’s paintings of spa candles has joined the ranks of our pleasantly underground crew forever.
+In his notes about Dikeou Collection, he stated that the artwork is “pleasantly underground,” and nearly two decades later Walter’s paintings of spa candles has joined the ranks of our pleasantly underground crew forever.

 Walter Robinson, Born 1950, USA.
 Spa Candles, 2018, Acrylic on Canvas, 36” x 36”